Choice Products Hawaii

 Prescriptions through Kaiser Permanente pharmacies.

-At Kaiser Permanente medical centers.
+• Pick up at Kaiser Permanente medical centers and Affiliated Pharmacies.
 Pharmacies are located in most of our Kaiser Permanente facilities and are open during regular business hours.
 You can get prescriptions filled and buy over-the-counter medications and supplies at our Kaiser Permanente pharmacies.
 Permanente doctors can send most prescriptions electronically to the pharmacy—or you can present your prescription with your membership ID.
+Affiliate pharmacies are also available in areas where KP clinics are not available.
+To choose the Kaiser Permanente/Affiliated Pharmacy where you’d like to pick up your prescription, visit kp.org/facilities.

-*Mail-order service is only available for prescriptions filled at a Kaiser Permanente pharmacy.
+1 Mail-order service is only available for prescriptions filled at a Kaiser Permanente pharmacy.
 We are not licensed to mail medications out of state.
 There are restrictions for delivery of certain medications and supplies, including but not limited to controlled medications, injections, medications affected by temperature, and medications excluded by Kaiser Permanente’s Pharmacy & Therapeutics Committee.

 Contracted Pharmacies